cdonougherlee/CSFlix/readme.md

 Step 2) Navigate to the directory you wish to save the web app's files to.
 You can navigate directories by typing cd "Directory_name" to move to a desired directory (e.g. cd Desktop).
 To go back a directory type cd ..

-Step 3) Back in the Assignment-2 repository in GitHub (https://github.com/cdonougherlee/CSFlix), open the green Code tab, then copy the HTTPS link.
+Step 3) Back in the CSFlix repository in GitHub (https://github.com/cdonougherlee/CSFlix), open the green Code tab, then copy the HTTPS link.

 Step 4) Now in the command prompt, in the desired directory (e.g. C:\Users\camer\Desktop), clone from the GitHub repository using a Git Bash shell by typing as follows: